horstjens/internationalopenmagazine/content/pages/about.md

 ## participation

-Please submit your stories and content via Github, Email (see [contribute](/pages/contribute.html) page), your input is highly welcome!
-If you can make use of (parts of the) **International Open Magazine** please tell us so that we can link to you.
+Please submit your new stories and content via Email to [Horst JENS](http://spielend-programmieren.at/de:kontakt)  (see [contribute](/pages/contribute.html) page), your input is highly welcome!
+Please propose corrections / edits to existing articles via GitHub Pull requests.
+If you can make use of (parts of the) **International Open Magazine** please tell us so that we can link back to you.

 As a generic rule, user submitted content can only be accepted for **International Open Magazine** if:

-  * the content is creative-commons licensed (cc-by-sa, cc-by, cc-0).
-Please note that cc-by-nc (non-commercial) content is **NOT** allowed.
+  * the content is under a free cultural license, like the creative-commons cc-by-sa license.

   * the content is legal (at the moment, the laws of the republic of Austria apply) , royalty-free and properly creative commons licensed (please note that neither "Faire use" nor "public domain" exist in European law)
-  * the content is about the topic of "open" (open source, open education, open data...) or at least interested.
+  * the content is about the topic of "open" (open source, open education, open data...) or at least interesting to a wider audience.
 If **International Open Magazine** rejects your content you are of encouraged to [fork](https://en.wikipedia.org/wiki/Fork_(software_development)) the whole **International Open Magazine** and make your own project.
 That's what free licensed content is all about.

 ## disclaimer, advertisement